 Families have a strong influence on student outcomes and successes.
 Likewise, school staff –which can include all those that have contact with the student on a daily basis—can also have a direct influence by modeling appropriate social and emotional behavior.
 To engage parents, literature suggests that schools offer culturally appropriate and sensitive parenting involvement programs that focus on creating a stimulating home environment that motivates children to succeed.
+For parents to increase their child's connection to school, it is important to support learning at home and to engage with your child's teachers and school activities as their schedule allows.

 Usher, A., Kober, N., & Center on Education, P. (2012).
 4. What Roles Do Parent Involvement, Family Background, and Culture Play in Student Motivation?.
 Center On Education Policy.